anjalee-kulasinghe/portfolio-project3-Hangman/README.md

 ![exit](assets/readme-assets/exit.PNG)

 ### Error Handling:
-During the development process, error handling is done to make sure the player will have a smoother user experience and to make the code more robust.
+During the development process, error handling is done to make sure the player will have a smoother experience and to make the code more robust.
+When developing the code error handling is implemented using try-except blocks.
-1. File Not Found:
+* File Not Found:
   - If the 'words.txt' file is not found, the code prints an error message and exits the program.
-2. File Reading Error:
-  - If there is an error while reading the file, an exception is caught, and an error message is printed before exiting.
-3. Resource Loading Error:
-  - If there is an error while loading image resources (hangman images), an exception is caught, and an error message is printed before exiting.
-4. Tkinter Window Creation Error:
-  - If there is an error during the creation of the Tkinter window, an exception is caught, and an error message is printed before exiting.

 ### Future-Enhancements:
 Below are the things that would take my current MVP to the next level:
 1. Multiple Difficulty Levels:
     - Implement different difficulty levels with varying word complexities.
-Allow users to choose their preferred difficulty before starting the game.
+Allow player to choose their preferred difficulty before starting the game.
 2. Word Categories:
-   - Introduce word categories or themes (e.g., animals, countries, sports) and allow users to select a category before playing.
+   - Introduce word categories or themes (e.g., animals, countries, sports) and allow player to select a category before playing.
 3. User Profiles:
    - Implement user profiles to track individual scores and progress over time.
-Users can log in and see their game history.
+Player can log in and see their game history.
 4. Hint System:
    - Add a hint system that provides players with a clue about the selected word.
 This can be optional and may cost the player in terms of points.
 5. Multiplayer Mode:
-   - Develop a multiplayer mode where users can play against each other.
+   - Develop a multiplayer mode where players can play against each other.
 This could involve taking turns guessing words or competing in real-time.
 6. Achievements and Badges:
    - Introduce achievements or badges for completing specific challenges, reaching high scores, or mastering certain categories.
 7. Sound Effects and Music: